 Thick cover of moist deciduous forests like sal, haldu, pipal, rohini and mango trees make most of the vegetation in the Corbett National Park.10 per cent of the national park area comprises grasslands.
 Statistics put that it houses approximately 110 tree species, 50 species of mammals, 580 bird species and around 25 reptile species.

 Safari Zone of Corbett Park

-Corbett National Park is classified into four major safari zones viz-a-viz Dhikala Safari Zone, Bijrani Safari Zone, Durga Devi Safari Zone and Jhirna Safari Zone.
+Corbett National Park is classified into four major safari zones Dhikala Safari Zone, Bijrani Safari Zone, Durga Devi Safari Zone and Jhirna Safari Zone.
 Each of these safari zones has the popularity amongst the tourists.

 The entrance to Dhikala safari zone in Jim Corbett National Park is called Dhangari gate.
 The safari zone is an unspoiled area, where your heart, mind, body and soul come in unison with Mother Nature.
 The zone is where wildlife befriends tourists, welcomed by the melodies of bird chirping and rich and unique aroma of alpine vegetation.

 Tourists can look for jeep safari in a day, and twice in the open Jeep.
 Maximum of 6 persons can be accommodated in Jeep.
 Canter Safari facilities also available with Canter pickupfrom the Ramnagar 7.30 in the morning.
 Maximum of 18 passengers can be accommodated at point of time.
 Evening safaris not allowed by CTR.